kushv818/embedded-onboarding/section-02/README.md

   - data types
   - functions, arguments and return values
   - control structures (`if`, `else`, `for`, `while`)
-  - how to use pointers
+  - how to use pointers (both function pointers and data pointers)
   - the different regions of memory and their purposes
     - how each region works
   - bitwise operations (`&`, `|`, `^`,` ~`, `<<`, `>>`)